 UofL Health – Shelbyville Hospital 1906

 Founded in 1906 by the King’s Daughters & Sons Organization, the UofL Health – Shelbyville Hospital was originally located on Henry Clay Street in downtown Shelbyville.
 In 1954, the community opened a new facility in what was then the “far western” part of Shelby County, offering growth in space and new services.

 Shelbyville Hospital has provided comprehensive, high-quality services to the people of Shelby, Henry and Spencer counties.
 Located just 30 minutes east of downtown Louisville, the 42-private bed community hospital provides a full range of comprehensive services including 24/7 emergency care, critical care, state of the art diagnostic imaging, cardiac & pulmonary rehabilitation, general and specialized surgery, physical therapy, occupational therapy and speech language pathology, pain management, sleep medicine and wound care.

 UofL Health – Peace Hospital caring for the mind and spirit 1951

-UofL Hospital – Peace Hospital is a private, not-for-profit behavioral health care hospital.
+UofL Health – Peace Hospital is a private, not-for-profit behavioral health care hospital.
 Founded in 1951 by the Sisters of Charity of Nazareth, the 261-bed hospital is one of the largest psychiatric facilities in the nation providing care for children, adolescents and adults.